altruios/namshubettulpa/public/namshubettuple/confrontation.md

 ~And her heart dropped, that was just a glancing blow - and in a second~ *Martha faltered in time with Flanagan*
-*The spear slammed on it's side, bouncing uselessly against a thick carapace* ~Martha felt that impact, and knew Flanagan did too~ *She looked back at him*
+*The spear slammed on it's side, bouncing uselessly against a thick carapace* ~Martha knew Flanagan felt that impact~
+*She looked back at him*
 'M::He thinks it is only him'
 ~She couldn't affect the spear, out of her grasp - on the thing in front of her~